 That is not true.
 That is simply not true.
 I want to be really clear about this one.
 Our staff goes up to brief any council member that wants it on every issue before it goes [to the council].
-If it's a controversial issue, we take double care to re-brief.
+They go up and brief [council] staff.
+They go up and ask if the council member wants to be briefed.
+Anybody that wants to be briefed, if it's a controversial issue, we take double care to re-brief.
 And almost all those questions are answered, and if they're not, they get answers back.
+Donna will send things from time to time that have to do with the pension system—I don't run the pension system; that's an independent body.
+And we put pressure on them to get [answers] back.
 I tell staff, “The sooner you get back [to] whatever questions come out of Donna, the better your life's going to be.
 Because your life is going to be really ugly when you go to council and you haven't given her those [answers].”
 But I'll guarantee you, a lot of times, she has already gotten all that; her staff's gotten all that.
 She's decided she didn't want a briefing.
 She'll frequently say, “I don't need a briefing on that,” and then in council, it's: “I didn't get the information.”
 And that's just disingenuous—on some cases.
 In some cases, she's right.

 After that question about politics I had written down the names of former Assistant Chief Operating Officer Rick Reynolds and former Chief Operating Officer Ronne Froman, who both had said, in one way or another, that they believe they weren't political enough for your administration.

 I want to break that into two pieces.
 Ronne Froman was not political enough, and she made it clear she didn't want to be political enough, and I knew that.
-I was naïve going into it thinking it wouldn't be so political.
+I was naïve going into it thinking it wouldn't be so political—because I had been in the old system.
+It became very clear to me about two days after I started, this was not the old system, and you have to be more political.
 “Political” means you have to go and talk to the council members.
 You've got to go out and talk to other people.
 It means you don't sit in your office and just coordinate and do all of that.

 Rick Reynolds, on the other hand, was very political, so what he says now is pretty self-serving because he's filed a lawsuit.
 He says whatever he wants; I really don't care.